ilovetocode2019/Highlight/README.md

 # Highlight

-A Discord bot that notifies you through DMs when a highlight word is found in a channel.
-[Click here](https://discord.com/oauth2/authorize?client_id=730101972103069795&scope=bot&permissions=8192) to add Highlight to your server.
+A Discord bot that notifies you when a configured word is sent in a channel.

 If you have questions or issues, feel free to join the [support server](https://discord.gg/eHxvStNJb7) on Discord.

 ## Features

-- DM notifications for highlight words
-- Time zone configuration
-- Temporarily disable Highlight
+- Automatic notifications when someone says a configured word
+- Useful custom settings
+- Disabled/do not disturb mode
-- Block users or channel
+- Muting/Blocking to ignore highlight words from a user or channel
-- Import lists from other servers
+- Importing words from other servers

+## Documentation

+You can find information on seting up and using the bot [here](https://ilovetocode2019.com/Highlight).